 - 1 Nonstick spray or butter to grease the pan

-When they are ready, turn off the stovetop.
-IF YOU ARE ON AN ELECTRIC STOVE MOVE IT OFF THE BURNER OR IT WILL BURN
+- When they are ready, turn off the stovetop.
+IF YOU ARE ON AN ELECTRIC STOVE MOVE IT OFF THE BURNER OR IT WILL BURNIf making Cinnamon or Licorice caramels, add your cinnamon oil or anise oil and food coloring now.

 I have tried many different soft caramels, and experimented with my recipe many times.
 This one is consistent, and easy to make, even if you are a beginner.
 Your friends will be blown away and will beg for them every year!
 I promise!